-Systems thinking in large scale modeling
+Systems thinking in large-scale modeling

 Main Conference - Talk

-- Speakers
+Speakers

 Xin Yao

-- Description
+Description

-To understand and impact a large scale environment (a team, an enterprise, a society), we need effective modeling.
-Over the years DDD has gained a visible foothold in software centric corporate change agendas.
+To understand and impact a large-scale environment (a team, an enterprise, a society), we need effective modeling.
+Over the years DDD has gained a visible foothold in software-centric corporate change agendas.

 All that hard work has brought me many a pat on the shoulder.
 But time after time I’ve been surprised by how I/we could make things worse by attempting to make things better.
 I’ve been frustrated to witness bubbly energy and DDD enthusiasm from event storming workshops and alike evaporate like a deflated balloon.
 Improvements remained temporary and local.
 New practices failed to gain widespread adoption.
 I have to admit with absolute candor that it is so very hard to make lasting impact with DDD, or whatever else technology or tooling du jour.

-It is a call to action for boundary spanners and design-oriented change agents to explore abstractions, heuristics, modeling and visualization techniques to articulate and reason about dynamic system behavior.
 How can we architect shared experiences to surface mental models so they can be challenged, improved and no longer stand in the way of change?
 With the rising initiative fatigue in large enterprises, how do we collectively discover leverage points, design and deploy systemic interventions with long lasting impacts?

 About Xin Yao

+Xin is a sociotechnical architect, DDD evangelist and independent consultant.
+She believes that a product, domain and team-oriented architecture is the super glue to bind multiple agile teams navigating toward a common horizon.
 She’s spearheaded large-scale change initiatives in boundary-spanning architect roles, weaving together strategy, products, teams, systems, domains into coherent models to guide progress and reduce stress.
-She architects collective experiences in scale-ups and enterprises to unravel complexity and discovery leverage points in software centric strategy deployment.
+She architects collective experiences in scale-ups and enterprises to unravel complexity and discover leverage points.
+In sociotechnical environments where a team’s cognitive capacity is under constant stress, she practices domain-driven design and facilitates collaborative modeling to help teams and organizations make sense, make decisions and make intuitive business software.